Skip to content

 Imagizer Storage

-Imagizer offers built-in image storage free of charge.
-Imagizer storage is backed by Amazon S3 which guarantees high reliability and protects against data loss.
-You may upload images directly to Imagizer.
+Imagizer offers free built-in storage backed by Amazon S3 for high reliability and data protection.
+Upload images directly to Imagizer.

 Default Parameters